Crowdsourced Adaptive Surveys: Dynamic Survey Methodologies: Existing Approaches

 \subsection{Wiki Surveys}

-The Wiki survey is a collaborative survey methodology that incorporates user input, and thus, may be more flexible than approaches using fixed batteries \citep{salganik2015wiki}.
-Drawing inspiration from online information aggregation portals such as Wikipedia, Wiki surveys balance three principles: greediness, collaborativeness, and adaptivity.
+Wiki surveys are a collaborative survey methodology where users help shape instruments \cite{salganik2015wiki}.
+Drawing inspiration from online information aggregation portals such as Wikipedia, wiki surveys balance three principles: greediness, collaborativeness, and adaptivity.
 Greediness refers to capturing as much information as respondents are willing to provide, collaborativeness refers to allowing respondents to modify instruments (e.g., proposing new items), and adaptivity refers to optimizing instruments to select the ``most useful information.''
 While wiki surveys have shown promise in facilitating collective decision making (e.g., allowing users to vote on policies -- both pre-determined and user-generated -- that should be considered by local governments), existing applications rely on pairwise comparisons between options provided by survey designers and participants.
 However, pairwise comparisons may not be useful in settings where options can be accorded the same weight, the decision is not zero-sum, and outcomes can be more accurately measured on an ordinal or continuous scale.

-In sum, existing adaptive survey methods offer distinct advantages over traditional surveys with respect to dimensions such as efficiency, but both have limitations when applied to certain question formats or research settings.
-CATs excel in improving precision for scales with fixed items, but may not be appropriate for settings where the question bank cannot be determined in advance.
-Wiki surveys, owing to their collaborative and adaptive nature, provide a means for creating surveys that evolve with user input but may not always be suitable, especially when attitudes, behaviors, or beliefs are best measured on an ordinal or continuous scale rather than through pairwise comparisons.